williamlevine/income-prediction/README.md

 ### Further Tuning
 We tried a few more tuning techniques to raise accuracy and lower loss after the binning.
 These techniques included:
 - Added an additional hidden layer
-- Adjusted the dropout rate from 0.3 to 0.5
+- Adjusted the dropout rate from 0.3 to 0.4
 - Added binning to 'native-country' column to help improve the model's accuracy

+These additional techniques led to an accuracy percentage of **85.37%** and a loss percentage of **33.93%**.

 ## Sources
 Original data set: https://archive.ics.uci.edu/dataset/2/adult